238.3 Route Surveying

 Surveys for grade separation structures, both railroad and highway, include offset profiles to beyond the limits of the structure along the centerline on which the structure is to be constructed.
 This is in addition to profiles and cross sections along the survey centerline and the centerline of the crossroad.
 Additional requirements for offset profiles are discussed later in this article.
 Surveys at railroads include a profile of the top of rail or rails to at least 200 ft. from the survey centerline measured normal to the survey centerline.
 Top of rail profile elevations are obtained at intervals not exceeding 50 ft.
 Profiles are required for each railroad track at multiple track crossings.
 Profiles are required for each rail where the top of rail elevation differs.
 Where structures cross existing pavements, the survey includes profiles along the existing pavement at the centerline and at the edges of pavement for at least 50 ft. outside the structure.
 Profile elevations are obtained at intervals not exceeding 25 ft.
 Cross-sections may be obtained at interval not exceeding 25 ft. along the existing pavement in lieu of the profiles.
 Contours are required for grade separation structures only where the natural ground elevation differs by more than 10 ft. within the limits of the proposed structure and the bridge skew angle exceeds 50 degrees.
 Where contours are required they extend radially approximately 500 ft. from the point of intersection.
 Contours and/or cross sections are obtained by photogrammetry on photogrammetric surveys.
 All other information is obtained by field methods.

 In order to provide the best possible structural design, it is imperative that the bridge survey be completed as fully and accurately as possible.
-Consultation with the Bridge Division to answer questions or resolve issues is encouraged.
+The completed Bridge Survey Location Request form should be used to provide guidance on survey activities (see EPG 747.1 Bridge Survey Location Request).
+Consultation with the Bridge Division early in the project to answer questions or resolve issues is encouraged.
 Bridge surveys require the following minimum information:

 - Stream meander, man-made features, and contours extending at least 1000 ft. up and down the valley from the proposed bridge location;